morganthomas/winning-arguments/winning-arguments.md

 > What we really need is a *theory* of the meaning of the word "true:" a theory that explains how the term is used, which we can examine to get insight into the meaning.

-Every theory I've come across that can plausibly claim to do this is based on a principle called the **T-schema**.
+Many theories of the meaning of the word "true" are based on a principle called the **T-schema**.
 The T-schema is a principle which people have observed about the word "true," which can be stated abstractly as follows.
 For any statement **A**:

 > "**A**" is true if and only if **A**.